TApplencourt/OvO/README.md

 OvO is focused on testing extensively [hierarchical parallelism](https://github.com/TApplencourt/OvO/tree/master/test_src/fortran/hierarchical_parallelism/) and [mathematical functions](https://github.com/TApplencourt/OvO/tree/master/test_src/cpp/mathematical_function/).

 You can find the slides of some OvO presentations we did in the [documentation](https://github.com/TApplencourt/OvO/tree/master/documentation/) folder.

-Bug report and PR a more than welcome!
-The OpenMP specification can be tricky.
-Also
->Some people, when confronted with a problem, think "I know, I'll use ~~regular expressions~~ metaprogramming."
-Now they have two problems.

 ```
 $ ./ovo.sh -h
 OvO an OpenMP test generator.